 Each Hydrodynamic Separator Structure shall be hydrostatically leak tested.
 The system can be tested and certified leak proof by the manufacturer prior to delivery to the site.
 Such certification shall be provided to the Engineer prior to installation.

 Alternatively, upon installation of the system, the system may be hydrostatically tested on site by the installer prior to acceptance by the Engineer.
 The on-site test shall consist of the complete installation of the system.
 The structure shall be filled with water to an elevation 6 inches (+/- 1inch) below the outlet pipe invert.
 The elevation of the water level shall be recorded in the presence of the Engineer (pre-test).
-After a waiting period of not less than 24 hours, the elevation of the water within the structure shall measured and recorded in the presence of the Engineer (post-test).
+After a waiting period of not less than 24 hours, the elevation of the water within the structure shall be measured and recorded in the presence of the Engineer (post-test).
 Water shall not be allowed to enter the structure during the testing period.

-If the difference in water elevations between pre-test and post-test exceed a 1 inch difference, the contractor will be required to remove the water from within the structure, make appropriate repairs and retest the system.
+If the difference in water elevations between pre-test and post-test exceed a 1-inch difference, the contractor will be required to remove the water from within the structure, make appropriate repairs and retest the system.
 This shall be repeated until an acceptable test is completed as approved by the Engineer.

 There will be no extra payment for any costs associated with this onsite testing and shall be considered included in the unit cost for the Hydrodynamic Separator Structure.